Art-Sells/Arells/Build-Notes.md

 ## Fully integrated App

 - Change all NFT words (WebApp/Twitter/Etc) into "Digital Asset"...
-Test Ads, if no restrictions, keep!
+Test Ads, if no restrictions, keep (inform all users about new direction and why ["NFTs" have negative connotations, verbal expansion was necessary for the brand and users])!
 - Use GPT-4?
 - Heavy KYC/AML [USDC -to-bank- transfers only]